Weddell Island: Economy

 The small population of the island lives in Weddell Settlement on the east coast, the remainder of the island being run as a sheep farm and wildlands.
 Sheep numbers have varied greatly under different island owners, between 200 and 23,000, and currently stay at 600 to 700 with an improved breeding and grazing management.
 Sheep raising is now confined to the Mark Point Paddocks just north of the settlement.
 Tourist walks from Weddell Settlement include scenery destinations like Mount Weddell and Mark Point, and wildlife watching sites like Loop Head or Hell's Kitchen Cove in Chatham Harbour.
 All these activities take place northeast of the line linking New Year Cove on the southeast to Kelp Creek House on the northwest.
 The remaining two thirds of Weddell are sparsely visited, making it the wildest of the larger Falkland Islands.

-Along with a diverse and abundant local wildlife, the island's tourist attractions include also some spectacular landscapes featuring the famous Falklands stone runs that excited Charles Darwin's interest and became the subject of much debate on their origins.
+Along with a diverse and abundant local wildlife, the island's tourist attractions include iconic landscapes featuring the famous Falklands stone runs that sparked Charles Darwin's interest and became the subject of much debate on their origins.

 Trekking the stone runs might be as hard and risky as any sport, even though the stone run boulders are fixed quite stably, providing for better safety.
 Otherwise, the local terrain is walker and driver friendly – mostly hilly and well drained, lacking the boggy areas encountered elsewhere in the archipelago.

 The tourist and farming infrastructure at Weddell Settlement is currently being renovated; in particular, the Weddell Lodge is being extended to provide additional tourist and workers accommodation during the summer period.
 More tourist accommodation is available in nearby Mountain View Cottage and Sea View Cottage.
 Several dilapidated ‘houses’ and ‘shanties’ in remote locations outside the settlement – Kelp Creek House, Chatham House, Loop Head Shanty, Stop Cove Shanty, Quaker Shanty and Sand Point Shanty – remain from times when the entire island was stocked with sheep.

 Wind turbines and solar panels, supplemented by diesel generators, supply electric energy to four houses in Weddell Settlement.